-- if they are licensed, where the licence is registered; - if they are leased, where the property is located; - if owned, where they are located within the group and geographically. - 23.
-Important information with respect to relevant staff/roles includes: - which legal entity is the employer of the relevant staff; - where the relevant staff/roles are located within the group and geographically. - 24.
+- 23. Important information with respect to relevant staff/roles includes: - which legal entity is the employer of the relevant staff; - where the relevant staff/roles are located within the group and geographically. - 24.
 The above information on relevant operational assets and staff/roles should be able to be retrieved from the inventory of relevant operational assets and the database of relevant staff/roles (see section 3.5.3 below). - 25.
-Banks are expected to employ a comprehensive risk identification framework, with the aim of identifying all types of risks to operational continuity to which they are exposed. - 26.
+Banks are expected to employ a comprehensive risk identification framework, with the aim of identifying all types of risks to operational continuity to which they are exposed, including risk derived from digitalisation of activities17. - 26.
 To this end, in conducting the risk assessment, banks are expected to: - identify a comprehensive list of risk drivers, which are potential events (linked to the bank being put in resolution) that may cause the operational continuity risk to materialise.
 The identified list of risk drivers is expected to fit the unique risk exposures of the bank.
-Some common risk drivers include: divestment of a group entity or separation of a business upon resolution and post-resolution restructuring, unilateral termination of relevant contracts, etc. The definition of the risk drivers should take into account elements such as: the group service delivery model; governing law and jurisdiction of relevant contracts/arrangements16; relevant services provided by joint venture entities co-owned and controlled by the bank17; the location of relevant operational assets and staff/roles; the legal status (owned, leased, licensed) of relevant operational assets; - assess each category or sub-category of relevant dependency18 identified against the identified list of risk drivers, to determine which combinations of dependency type and risk driver19 apply for each CF and CBL needed for the effective implementation of the resolution strategy and any consequent restructuring. - 27.
+Some common risk drivers include: divestment of a group entity or separation of a business upon resolution and post-resolution restructuring, unilateral termination of relevant contracts, etc. The definition of the risk drivers should take into account elements such as: the group service delivery model; governing law and jurisdiction of relevant contracts/arrangements18; relevant services provided by joint venture entities co-owned and controlled by the bank19; the location of relevant operational assets and staff/roles; the legal status (owned, leased, licensed) of relevant operational assets; - assess each category or sub-category of relevant dependency20 identified against the identified list of risk drivers, to determine which combinations of dependency type and risk driver21 apply for each CF and CBL needed for the effective implementation of the resolution strategy and any consequent restructuring. - 27.
 To facilitate this assessment, for each CF and CBL needed for the effective implementation of the resolution strategy and any consequent restructuring (and preferred resolution strategy or variant strategy), banks could organise their identified relevant dependencies into sub-categories.
-For example, banks can group their relevant dependencies into: - services provided by an intra-group provider; - services provided by third-party suppliers;
+For example, banks can group their relevant dependencies into: - services provided by an intra-group provider; - services provided by third-party suppliers; - IT assets: - other operational assets; - staff/roles.